Britain Is Being Invaded By Drunken, Aggressive Wasps

 This year’s warm season has caused the queens to wake up earlier than usual, which means they’ll be around a lot longer than usual.
 The heat wave has also caused fruit to rot, which causes it to ferment in the hot sun.
 Wasps feed on this and get “drunk,” which only fuels their aggression.

 While this is a problem for England residents, it’s great for pest companies.
 Usually, professionals only had to remove one or two nests per day.
-Now, they’re removing anywhere from eight to fifteen.
+Now, they’re removing anywhere from eight to 15.

 Sam Devereux, one of the people behind London’s leading wasp removal companies, told interviewers that this has been one of the busiest years in his career.
 “We have seen the best year in the seven years I’ve been in the industry,” he told the Telegraph.